shenlei149/reading/docs/english/NCE-Key-Structures.md

   * You *mustn't* smoke in a theatre.
 It is forbidden.
   * You *needn't* come with us if you don't want to.
     * You *don't have to (haven't got to)* come with us if you don't want to.

+### 0265 Must, Have to, Should and Ought to
+* a.
+Do you remember these sentences?
+  * I must leave now.
+I have got to leave now.
+  * She had to go shopping yesterday.
+* b.
+Now compare these pairs of sentences:
+  * I can't go to the cinema tonight; I must(or have to) write some letters.
+    * I should(or ought to) do some work tonight, but I think I shall go to the cinema instead.
+  * I missed the train, so I had to take a taxi.
+    * I'm sorry I'm late.
+I should have taken(or ought to have taken) a taxi.

 ### 0218 Have
 Study these uses of *have*